wulfland/GitHubBootcamp/hol/09-Publishing-npm-package.md

     $ git push
     ```

+## Publishing an npm package

-6. Create a file `.github/workflows/release-package.yml` and copde the following content to it:
+1. Create a file `.github/workflows/release-package.yml` and copde the following content to it:

     ```YAML
     name: Node.js Package